โœ๏ธIntro to Christianity

 Simon Peter

-• First among the apostles—recognized as the leader of the Twelve and, in Catholic tradition, the first Pope through apostolic succession
+• First among the apostles, recognized as the leader of the Twelve and, in Catholic tradition, the first Pope through the doctrine of apostolic succession

-• Walking on water demonstrates his characteristic pattern of bold faith followed by doubt, a recurring theme in Gospel narratives
+• Walking on water demonstrates his characteristic pattern of bold faith followed by doubt, a recurring cycle throughout the Gospel narratives

-• Denied Jesus three times before the crucifixion, yet was restored and commissioned to "feed my sheep"—the definitive New Testament example of redemption after failure
+• Denied Jesus three times before the crucifixion, yet was restored afterward and commissioned to "feed my sheep" (John 21:17).
+This makes him the defining New Testament example of redemption after failure.

 James (son of Zebedee)